BMorearty/google_sheets_tax_functions/README.md

 # Usage

-Calculate federal income tax on $50,000 of income:
+Calculate federal income tax on $50,000 of income if you are Married Filing Jointly:

 ```
-=INCOMETAX(50000)
+=INCOMETAX(50000, "MFJ")
 ```

-Calculate federal short term capital gains tax on $40,000 of capital gains if you had $50,000 of regular income:
+Calculate federal short term capital gains tax on $40,000 of capital gains if you had $50,000 of regular income and are Married Filing Jointly:

 ```
-=STCGTAX(50000, 40000)
+=STCGTAX(50000, 40000, "MFJ")
 ```

-Calculate federal long term capital gains tax on $40,000 of capital gains if you had $50,000 of regular income:
+Calculate federal long term capital gains tax on $40,000 of capital gains if you had $50,000 of regular income and are Married Filing Jointly:

 ```
-=LTCGTAX(50000, 40000)
+=LTCGTAX(50000, 40000, "MFJ")
 ```

 # Installation